Culture of Kenya: Video gaming

 Video gaming is a young and rapidly growing sector in Kenya.
 Though various start-up companies have appeared in the country since 2007, the existing businesses are dealing with funding issues and few successes have been made.
 However, shared spaces, support programs and government grants introduced over the past few years have allowed the industry to grow large in a short period of time.
 The introduction of broadband internet in 2009 spawned a generation of young ICT savvy people in the country and the Kenyan game industry is as of 2015 among the largest in Africa.

-A new milestone was achieved on 17 June 2015, when the game Nairobi X was launched.
-It is the first Kenyan made 3D action game made for Android.
-Nairobi X is a first person shooter game set in a 2030 Nairobi city.
-The city is under attack from aliens and the mission is simple, defend Kenya.

 In 2016, the industry has grown rapidly and continues with popular video game entertainment companies such as Gaming For Kenya, NAICCON and Nexgen Gaming handling major events in the country as well as promoting the gaming culture.
 Gaming For Kenya, otherwise known as G4k, have held several gaming events from LAN parties to eSports competitive events since they began.
 Others include video game retailers such as Vivid Gold, Gamechanger, and GametroniQ that have dominated in terms of supplying gamers with console-based games for PlayStation and Xbox.
 Also prevalent are gaming lounges where gamers sit down to enjoy which are several in number.
 The largest and most advanced gaming lounge being Tric Gaming Lounge followed by GameMasters, The Score Gaming Lounge and many more.
 So far sponsorships have been growing with interest in the industry with the likes of ASUS and Red Bull having their presence at most of the gaming events.

 In terms of events, there are several informal tournaments that are held within Nairobi city and some major towns in the country.
 The most renowned event being the 1UP Elite LAN parties held by G4k.
 A large number of gamers attend their events to connect with other gamers in a social ambiance and play with each other.
 In eSports, there are roughly established bodies governing eSports events with the likes of the Kenya International Gaming Series dubbed as "K.IN.G.S", the Vivid Gold Summer Tournaments, KAGE and many more.

 A new culture has also been adopted whereby some gamers in Kenya have also started their own YouTube and Twitch channels.
 Regionally, they are the most known gaming YouTubers.They use this platform to connect with their audience and build a strong following.
 They usually go by their gaming nicknames are otherwise known as gamertag, Jazi Neon, Gatman, King StevenNOS, Davy Kamanzi, The Watchmen, The Golden General, HastheemoHD, Ayax and many others.
 They have a progressively growing audience.